konpyutaika/nifikop/site/docs/3_manage_nifi/1_manage_clusters/1_deploy_cluster/2_nodes_configuration.md

 This field allows you to define a storage set giving:
 - `name`: a unique name to identify the storage config
+- `metadata`: labels and annotations to attach to the PVC getting created.
 - `pvcSpec` : a Kubernetes PVC spec definition
 - `mountPath` : the path where the volume will be mounted into the main nifi container inside the pod (i.e the path were you want the data to be persisted).